Django Startup Template with Jinja Template

 <h1>Hello World</h1>

-In views.py copy the following code to connect to this html file: ``` from django.shortcuts import render
+, copy the following code to connect to this HTML file:

 Using Jinja Template Variables

-To pass python variables to this HTML template you have to pass them as arguments in view.py.
+To pass Python variables to this HTML template, you have to pass them as arguments in views.py.

 from django.shortcuts import render